mxhit/asrava/README.md

 - [ ] Random wallpaper from [Unsplash](https://unsplash.com/)

 ###### Note
-* Slash commands may or may not be implemented for the features mentioned above.
-* Bot trigger can be changed in `config.json`
+Bot trigger can be changed in `config.json`